 - Seventy-one percent of executives expect the selling price of their firm’s primary service or product to increase slightly from December 2020 to December 2021

 Breakeven prices on West Texas Crude (WTI) for profitably drilling a new well averaged $52, up from last year’s average of $49 although breakeven was $50 for the Permian Basin.

 “Higher oil prices since the start of the year mean more than half of respondents are now able to profitably drill a new well,” Plante said.

 The Fed collected data March 10 through March 18, and 155 energy firms responded.
 Of the respondents, 104 were exploration and production firms, and 51 were oilfield services firms.

-Steve Jones is a portfolio manager for FHLB Dallas.
+Steve Jones is an administrative vice president and a portfolio manager II for FHLB Dallas.